AnastasiaProkaieva/recipes-examples/classification_churn/README.md

 - Ingest the raw source data.
 - Splits the dataset into training/validation/test.
 - Create an identity transformer and transform the dataset.
-- Train a linear model (classifier) to tell if a bottle of wine is red.
+- Train a linear model (classifier) to tell which customer may churn
 - Evaluate the trained model, and improve it by iterating through the `transform` and `train` steps.
 - Register the model for production inference.